About Me

 Hannah did a good job of teasing out insights from our team as well as offering her own.
 Her advice was simple but sophisticated.– Pam Fine, Regional Manager, Report for America.

-My international expertise, extensive contacts and empathy enable me to facilitate connections across the news industry and support others.
+My international expertise, extensive contacts and empathy enable me to facilitate connections across the news industry, built solidarity and share global good practice.

 I have been a journalist for two decades, most recently as the Director and CEO of the Ethical Journalism Network, as well as a media consultant specialising in gender-based violence and gender sensitive reporting.
 I am an experienced moderator, public speaker, and panellist.